Borrowing and Auto-renewals

 Can I reserve books?

-You can reserve books if they are out on loan or available on the shelves.
-Use MetSearch to search for the itme you would like to borrow, click on
+You can reserve books.
+Use MetSearch to search for the item you would like to borrow, click on

 Get It and then click

 Reserve @ Cardiff Met.
 Please note you need to click on 'Sign in' in MetSearch before you can reserve items.
-Use your IT username and password to login.
+Choose collection or a postal loan (put your address in the notes field).

 My books are late, what should I do?